AAA530/AWS_iot_IIIT/README.md

 3. LinkIt ONE SDK (for Arduino) offering instant familiarity to Arduino developers and a easy to learn toolset for beginners

+# NOTE
-4. This code publishes message to topic='dhairya' on aws iot core you have to store data recevied to dyanamodb or any other database
+This code publishes message to topic='dhairya' on aws iot core you have to store data recevied to dyanamodb or any other database

 # JSON_to_TOPIC